 I know babies don’t come with a manual, but somewhere along the line, someone forgot to remind us that when babies start eating real food, they do real poos, and that the toilet, not the rubbish bin is the best place for those (whether you use cloth or disposable nappies).
 Some people even think that there is a risk that untreated waste placed in landfill could be a danger to contaminating ground water in the future.

 Just remember that it takes many centuries for a disposable nappy to break down which means that every disposable nappy which has ever been used is still here today.
 Even if you only substituted a couple of nappy changes per day to reusable cloth nappies, you would still save hundreds of kilograms of waste from ending up in landfill (and save yourself hundreds of dollars to boot!).

 cloth is CUTER

 With an array of gorgeous colours and designs, it's undeniable, cloth is cuter!
-Booty Crawl stocks a range of modern cloth nappy brands including Grovia, Bambooty, Bumgenius, Baby Beehinds, Cushie Tushies, Rumparooz and Designer Bums that are simply too gorgeous to throw away.
-Visit the Perth showroom now and look at dozens of the cutest MCNs and see for yourself or take advantage of $7 shipping to anywhere in Australia.
+Booty Crawl stocks a range of modern cloth nappy brands including Grovia, Bambooty, Bare and Boho, Bumgenius, Baby Beehinds, Bubblebubs, Close Popins, Designer Bums, Econaps, Rumparooz that are simply too gorgeous to throw away.
+Visit the Perth showroom now and look at dozens of the cutest MCNs and see for yourself or take advantage of $8 shipping to anywhere in Australia.